billspat/multiweatherapi/docs/spectrum.md

    | endDate        | End of Date Range (e.g., 2021-08-31 23:59)                   | datetime  | Query          | Y        |
    | optValues      | Additional (comma-separated) calculated values (vpd, dewPoint, wetBulb, deltaT, heatIndex, absoluteHumidity) | str       | Query          | N        |
    | optUnits       | Comma-separated list of unit preferences for temperature, rainfall, pressure, (wind-)speed and compaction sensors | str       | Query          | N        |

-   - Sample output [JSON File](https://michiganstate.sharepoint.com/sites/Geography-EnviroweatherTeam/_layouts/15/download.aspx?UniqueId=948b7aa84f084afe8e6b25f0e15844c8&e=A2fnue) may be viewed from the project [SharePoint Folder](https://michiganstate.sharepoint.com/:f:/r/sites/Geography-EnviroweatherTeam/Shared%20Documents/Data%20on%20Demand/ADS%20ENVWX%20API%20Project/Vendor%20API%20and%20station%20info/Sample%20Weather%20Data%20Output?csf=1&web=1&e=55ky0M).
+> NOTE: Spectrum API expects local time (zone) of the station's location for its `startDate` and `endDate`

-3. Get sensor data for a specific customer device for a specific date
+1. Get sensor data for a specific customer device for a specific date

    - In order to get readings for a given device over a specified date, following request/call needs to be made: